Achievable logoAchievable logo

 Consolidating market

-While market prices were falling in the beginning, they stabilized, then stuck within a narrow range.
-In many cases, traders looking to make a quick buck in the market would stay away from a stock exhibiting this behavior.
-However, this may be the perfect environment for a flat market strategy (like covered calls or short straddles, which we’ll learn about later).
+While prices were falling at first, they then stabilized and stayed within a narrow range.
+In many cases, traders looking for quick price movement avoid stocks showing this behavior.
+However, this can be a useful environment for flat-market strategies (like covered calls or short straddles, which you’ll learn about later).

 Key points